leetnz/imuAttitudePaper/docs/src/32_Simplification.md

 In this form, the trust function simply outputs a value in range $[0, 1]$ which determines how much we trust our observations.
 When it is $0$ we only trust the system equations (gyroscope estimator), when it is $1$ we only trust the observations (accelerometer).

-This is also known as a complimentary filter with a dynamic gain.
+This is also known as a complimentary filter with the exception that the gain is not constant.
 The gyroscopic measurements represent the high-pass elements (because they include feedback), and the accelerometer measurements represent the low-pass elements.

+A paper [Quadrotor attitude determination: A comparison study](https://www.researchgate.net/publication/309332785_Quadrotor_attitude_determination_A_comparison_study) demonstrates similar performance between a Kalman filter and a complimentry filter.
+This isn't too surprising when considering that the reduction in meaning between the two filters effectively results in the same estimator.